-In the spring semester, students may choose from a menu of service learning or hands-on courses organized by the program coordinator.
+In the spring semester, students may choose from a menu of connected courses organized by the LLP Director.
 The available courses will be relevant to students’ interests and career goals.

 Beyond track-based activities, all students can expect regular, community-wide events such as trips to Lexington Legends games, BBQs at the college farm, community service projects, etc.